MarxMustermann/OfMiceAndMechs/storyAndLore/storyboard.md

  e=examine
  k=pick up

-see this Piles of Coal marked with ӫ on the rigth Side of the Room.
+see this Piles of Coal marked with ӫ on the right Side of the Room.

-whenever you bump into an Item that is to big to be walked on, you will promted for giving an extra Interactioncommand. i'll give you an Example:
+whenever you bump into an Item that is to big to be walked on, you will prompted for an extra Interactioncommand. i'll give you an Example:

 ΩΩ＠ӫӫ